sraoss/pg_ivm/README.md

 ```
 ### RPM packages and yum repository

-RPM packages of pg_ivm may be available from the [PostgreSQL yum repository](https://yum.postgresql.org/).
+RPM packages of pg_ivm are available from the [PostgreSQL yum repository](https://yum.postgresql.org/).
 See the [instruction](https://yum.postgresql.org/howto/) for details.

 ## Objects